microsoft/FluidFramework/experimental/dds/tree2/docs/schema2.md

 -   Extend base for each kind.
 -   Remove use of symbols on editable tree APIs
 -   Remove use of proxies for nodes: dynamically generate custom struct node subclasses from schema.
--   Remove support for "undefined" values from terminal nodes.
+-   Remove support for "undefined" values from Leaf nodes.

 ### Longer term